cmoynan/GymStitute/README.md

 ### Performance Testing

-The website unfortunetely failsat times withthe light house performace .
+The website unfortunetely fails at times with the light house performace .
 At times it is all above 90 but at other times it can be like below.
-The indicators of that needs to be chnged is well outside my scope .
-After extensive research in minimize threadwork and reducing unused CSS and JS without breaking my code I could not get the lighthouse scroe consistent.One change i did make that vasl improved performace was reducing the background image size.
-Decsion was made to submit as is due to time constraints and knowedge on how to further imprve.
+The indicators of what needs to be chnged is well outside my scope .
+After extensive research in minimize threadwork and reducing unused CSS and JS without breaking my code I could not get the lighthouse score consistent albeit at times it seems to work fine.One change i did make that vastly improved performance was reducing the background image size.
+Decision was made to submit as is due to time constraints and knowledge on how to further improve the lighthouse score.

 ![image](https://github.com/user-attachments/assets/e2a1cefd-9fcf-48dd-a89e-5f56529c883b)